 An individual savings account, or ISA for short, is a way of saving money in a tax-efficient way.
-Each eligible person (those over 16 who are UK residents or Crown employees) has an annual cash ISA allowance, which is currently set at £5,640 and is set to rise to £5, 760 for the 2013/14 tax year.
+Each eligible person (those over 16 who are UK residents or Crown employees) has an annual cash ISA allowance, which is currently set at £20,000 for the 2017/18 tax year.

 Why save using a cash ISA?

 No tax will be deducted from interest earned on the money you save in a cash ISA.
 This is particularly good news for higher and additional rate taxpayers because you would usually pay tax of 40% and 50% respectively.

 Cash ISA are also relatively simple and easy to use, even for novice savers.
 If you choose an instant access cash ISA you’ll still have easy access to your money, should you need it.
 Similarly, if you find an ISA provider that offers a better deal than your current provider, you can transfer your cash ISA to them.

 How do cash ISAs differ from TESSAs and PEPs?